 Knowing they are good for you does not take anything away from their wonderful color and sweet-acid taste after a hike up a mountain.

-Anita has different memories of blueberries.
-In New England where she now lives, she has happy memories of buying them at farm stands.
+Anita told me she has different memories of blueberries.
+In New England where she now lives, she buys them at farm stands.
 But in Central America, where she is from, they did not know about the fruit.